RayKlefstad/ICS45c/README.md

 git commit -a -m "Submission commit of HW0."
 ```

 Now that we have committed our changes, we need to `push` them to `GitHub` so that `GradeScope` can upload them.
-Your
-Openlab repository should have two remotes: `origin` which represents the GitHub repository at `RayKlefstad/ICS45c` and `my_repo` which represents your own private GitHub repository.
+Your Openlab repository should have two remotes: `origin` which represents the public GitHub repository at `RayKlefstad/ICS45c` and `my_repo` which represents your own private GitHub repository for your own code.
 To push to *your* GitHub repository, use the command:

 ```bash
 git push -u my_repo
 ```

 This command will set the default remote for this branch to `my_repo`.
-If you make any future changes and
-want to resubmit them, you can create another `commit` with `git commit -a -m "Fixed bug XZY"` followed by `git push`.
+If you make any future changes and want to resubmit them, you can create another `commit` with `git commit -a -m "Fixed bug XZY"` followed by `git push`.

 Congratulations!
 You are now ready to [submit](#submission) your homework!